-You might want to consider making a lamb roast for Sunday lunch, with the sole purpose of leftovers.
+You might want to make a lamb roast for Sunday lunch.
 For my North African Lamb Tagine, leftovers become the hero of the dish.
-It proves once again that frugality can give rise to some of the most creative and mouth-watering meals.
-This North African hotpot of succulent lamb with earthy spices, sweet peppers and chickpeas is loosely inspired by the famed Moroccan Tagine.
-It reflects the bold and colourful flavours of Marrakech.
+The sauce is rich and fragrant with sweet peppers and chickpeas.
+It’s loosely inspired by a classic Moroccan Tagine, reflecting the bold and colourful flavours of Marrakech.

 North African lamb tagine with chickpeas and apricots